ClusterHQ/flocker/docs/labs/installer.rst

 Provision some machines on AWS or an OpenStack deployment (e.g. Rackspace).
 Use Ubuntu 14.04 or CentOS 7.
+We recommend Ubuntu 14.04 if you want to try the Flocker Docker plugin.

 Make sure you create the servers a reasonable amount of disk space, since Docker images will be stored on the VM root disk itself.

 * Use Amazon EC2 if you want to use our EBS backend (note VMs must be deployed in the same AZ).